unterumarmung/fixed_string/README.md

 ```

 ## Integration
-Since it's a header only library, you need just copy `fixed_string.hpp` to your project.
+Since it's a header-only library, you just need to copy `fixed_string.hpp` to your project.

-If you are using [vcpkg](https://github.com/Microsoft/vcpkg/) on your project for external dependencies, then you can use the [**fixed-string** package](https://github.com/microsoft/vcpkg/tree/master/ports/fixed-string).
+If you are using [vcpkg](https://github.com/Microsoft/vcpkg/) for external dependencies, you can use the [*fixed-string* package](https://github.com/microsoft/vcpkg/tree/master/ports/fixed-string).

-If you are using Conan on your project for external dependencies, then you can use the Conan recipe located in the root of the repository.
+If you are using Conan for external dependencies, you can use the Conan recipe located in the root of the repository.

 ## Compiler compatibility
 * GCC >= 7.3
 * Clang >= 5
 * ICC >= 19.0.1
-* MSVC >= 14.28 / Visual Studio 2019 (I don't have access to older VS versions right now, so it can work on older versions too)
+* MSVC >= 14.28 / Visual Studio 2019 (I don't have access to older versions, so it might work on them too)

-**Using `basic_fixed_string` as class non-type template parameter full available in GCC >= 10 and VS 2019 16.9 or newer**
+**Using `basic_fixed_string` as a class non-type template parameter is fully available in GCC >= 10 and VS 2019 16.9 or newer**